 Basically Indian milk fudge, pedas are made with condensed milk, ghee and dehydrated milk.
 It used to be a time-consuming process but thanks to instant powdered milk, pedas are extremely easy to make.

 Photo Sameer Goyal, CC BY-SA 2.0, Wikimedia Commons

 8. Boondi Ke Ladoo

-These boondi are similar to the ladoos mentioned above with one exception: they are deep fried.
+These boondi are similar to the ladoos mentioned above with one exception: they are deep-fried.
 Small drops of a batter are dropped into hot oil then soaked in a simple syrup and formed into balls.

 9. Agra Ka Petha

-A specialty of the city of Agra, whose claim to fame is the Taj Mahal, these translucent soft candies are made with a local gourd and are often flavored with spices and rose water.
+A specialty of the city of Agra, whose claim to fame is the Taj Mahal, these translucent soft candies are made with a local gourd and are often flavoured with spices and rose water.